arq5x/arq5x.github.io/_posts/2018-12-10-onstrained-coding-regions.markdown

 Sometime in late 2010, as I was nervously preparing to start my own research group (!), I saw a talk describing the [NHLBI Exome Sequencing Project's](https://esp.gs.washington.edu/drupal/) goal to sequence ~6,000 human exomes.
 It quickly dawned on me (and likely many others) that we could leverage the variation found in these exomes to infer coding regions that are under purifying selection from the *absence* of variation in these samples.
 Multiple fun discussions with the brilliant [Bill Pearson](http://www.people.virginia.edu/~wrp/) helped to focus the research.
 Soon after, [Jim Havrilla](https://twitter.com/jim_havrilla) joined my lab and quickly latched on to this idea for his doctoral thesis.

 **Fast forward EIGHT years**.
 The initial kernel of an idea catalyzed the creation of the [map of constrained coding regions](https://www.nature.com/articles/s41588-018-0294-6.epdf?author_access_token=N8RkVYcavtplcSSE2KJkNdRgN0jAjWel9jnR3ZoTv0OG-o3UTB17cpoBs8B6XMBCl-5E0ZvpOii0iPl_hRSMGjWfkG4em7gjy95eV4bkTb0AF-E_dj3obeJfaadTja3aj9hUh1xk_BIztWgJScFx8w%3D%3D) that we published in Nature Genetics.
-This work was led throughout by Jim Havrilla, but benefited from clever ideas, slick code, and advice throughout from [Brent Pedersen](https://twitter.com/brent_p) and [Ryan Layer](https://twitter.com/ryanlayer).
+This work was led throughout by Jim Havrilla, but benefited from clever ideas, slick code, and advice from [Brent Pedersen](https://twitter.com/brent_p) and [Ryan Layer](https://twitter.com/ryanlayer).

-As we describe in the manuscript's introduction, this idea is based upon the concept of [survival bias](https://en.wikipedia.org/wiki/Survivorship_bias), which is most famously demonstrated in the work of Abraham Wald and the Statistical Research Group (SRG) during WWII.
+As we describe in the manuscript's introduction, this idea is based upon the concept of [survival bias](https://en.wikipedia.org/wiki/Survivorship_bias), which is pervasive in science and is most famously demonstrated in the work of Abraham Wald and the Statistical Research Group (SRG) during WWII.
 Here's the scenario.
-Allied planes are being shot down left and right and the military leadership obviously wants to slow this down.
-Metal is scarce; moreover, while adding metal further protects the plane, it also makes it less maneuverable and less fuel efficient.
+Allied planes are being shot down left and right and military leadership obviously wants to slow this down.
+However, metal is scarce.
+Moreover, while adding metal further protects the plane, it also makes it less maneuverable and less fuel efficient.
 This is a classic optimization problem - how could they use the least amount of metal while maximizing defenses?
 The story goes that the SRG was presented with data describing the bullet hole patterns observed from hundreds of planes that returned from their sorties (for example, the hypothetical figure that I borrowed from Wikipedia below).

 ![survivorship](https://upload.wikimedia.org/wikipedia/commons/thumb/9/98/Survivorship-bias.png/640px-Survivorship-bias.png)